IBM/cp4ba-client-onboarding-scenario/24.0.0/StarterDeploymentSeparateMachine.md

 ### 1. Cloud Pak for Business Automation (CP4BA) 24.0.0 Starter deployment environment

+Either

+- request a CP4BA 24.0.0 Starter environment from TechZone following these [instructions](RequestingTechZoneStarterEnv.md)

+  or

-Bring your own CP4BA 24.0.0 Starter deployment authoring environment with at least the following capabilities: Business Applications, Automation Decision Services, Workflow, Business Automation Insights, Process Federation Server.
+- bring your own CP4BA 24.0.0 Starter deployment authoring environment with at least the following capabilities: Business Applications, Automation Decision Services, Workflow, Business Automation Insights, Process Federation Server.

 ### 2. Machine to start the deployment from